Downtown San Diego

 The decade of the 1960's brought a radical change to the downtown area -- its skyline began to sprout sleek modern high-rise buildings.
 Yet some of the older "New Town" also remains, especially in the area today known as the Gaslamp Quarter.
 On a short walk through the heart of the city you can discover much of the best of both the old and the new.
 This self-guided walking tour takes a roughly chronological approach, beginning with a look at San Diego's early times and ending with more recent things.

 Distance: Approximately a mile and a half.
-Time: Two hours.
+Time: Two hours, plus whatever time you spend at the museums.

 MAP of the walking tour

-Begin your walking tour of downtown San Diego at Horton Plaza Park, on Broadway between Third and Fourth Avenues, on the north side of the Horton Plaza shopping center.
+Begin your walking tour of downtown San Diego at Horton Plaza Park, on Broadway between Third and Fourth Avenues.

 was honest, straight-forward, and dedicated to San Diego.
 Immediately after buying the land for his new San Diego, he laid out its streets and lots and began to promote them.
 To get the ball rolling, he gave away free lots to every religious denomination that would build a church, and 20 more free lots to people who would agree to build houses.
 Houses, if you please, not shacks -- they had to be at least 12 feet wide, 16 feet long, and 12 feet high.